BlindTesters/BlindTester/README.md

 Actually, this project contains a small Javascript library to get runtime execution trace from nodejs runtime execution and a java program that will generate Jest unit tests for javascript programs.

-Each function call will be considered as a black box.
+Each function call is a black box.
 The trace contains all inputs and output for a specific function.
 BlindTester will generate a test for each distinct call.

 ## 1. Overview